13 Ways To Eat Cottage Cheese

 Cottage Cheese Desserts

-I love to blend cottage cheese into high protein cheesecake or add it to a light and creamy protein chocolate mousse for a dessert that tastes delicious and helps me hit my protein goals.
-Here are a few recipes you may like:
+I love to blend cottage cheese into high protein cheesecake for a whipped cottage cheese dessert or add it to a light and creamy protein chocolate mousse for a dessert that tastes delicious and helps me hit my protein goals.

 Cottage Cheese Toast

 When I want a meal or snack that easy, delicious, and nutritious, I typically make a cottage cheese toast.
 Cottage cheese helps boost the protein content of your toast, adds a creamy texture, and can be made in both sweet and savory recipes.
-Here are a few of my favorite cottage cheese toast recipes:

 Cottage Cheese Salad Dressing